-The Fund does not comply with this benchmark as the Fund can lend up to 80% of the 'as if complete' valuation in respect of loans made for construction purposes (and paid to the borrower in stages) and up to 90% of the latest 'as is' market valuation for loans made for pre-construction purpose.
+The Fund does not comply with this benchmark and disclosure principle.

+The Fund can lend up to 80% of the 'as if complete' valuation in respect of loans made for construction purposes (and paid to the borrower in stages) and up to 90% of the latest 'as is' market valuation for loans made for pre-construction purpose.
 The Investment Manager considers this increased risk is commensurate with the increased returns that may be achieved by the Fund